 Hailsham conveyancing firms themselves provide us confirmation that they are on the RBS conveyancing panel as opposed to being supplied with a list from RBS directly.

-I am buying a new build house in Hailsham with a mortgage from TSB.
-The developers would not move on the price so I negotiated 6k of additionals instead.
-The house builders rep advised me not inform my solicitor about this side-deal as it may put at risk my mortgage with TSB.
+I'm purchasing my first flat in Hailsham with a loan from Aldermore.
+The builders refused to budge the price so I negotiated £7000 of extras instead.
+The sale representative told me not inform my conveyancer about this deal as it would jeopardize my mortgage with Aldermore.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.